Creating maps

 Map settings

-When visualizing a map in a post, clicking with right button of the mouse and dragging it makes the map rotate.
-Also, scrolling the mouse wheel changes the map zoom.
+When viewing a map in a post, clicking with the right mouse button and dragging makes the map rotate.
+Scrolling the mouse wheel changes the map zoom.
 Both of these options can be enabled or disabled with the checkboxes.

 Map layers